-Placing civil explosives on the market after Brexit
+Placing civil explosives on the GB market

 - contracts of sale concerning goods which have already been manufactured and meet the legal requirements

 - documents concerning the shipping of goods for distribution

 The relevant economic operator is responsible for demonstrating the date a product was officially placed on the market.

 Civil explosives placed on the market before 1 January 2021

 If you placed products on the GB or EU market (EU or an EEA state) before 11pm on 31 December 2020, you do not need to do anything new for these individual products.

 These products can continue to circulate on either market until they reach their end user.
 Once they reach their end user, this provision no longer applies.

 This means that, for example, if the product was originally placed on the GB market, the end user cannot sell the product on the EU market without ensuring the product conforms to current EU requirements.

 The relevant economic operator is responsible for demonstrating that the product was placed on the market before 11pm on 31 December 2020.